zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/model-deployement.png " ")

-2. Focusing on the wines that have been predictied to be the good wines i.e., greater than 90 points and comparing them with the bad wines i.e., lower than 90 points, we are applying our model result on the actual dataset and then predicting it.
+2. Focusing on the wines that have been predicted to be the good wines i.e., greater than 90 points and comparing them with the bad wines i.e., lower than 90 points, we are applying our model result on the actual dataset and then predicting it.

     As we are applying the model, we get a prediction result of which wine falls into which category, it's probability of being greater than 90, shows the actual description and country along with few other parameters.